 - Understand the application of knowledge of the foregoing to their own lives and societies.

-College of DuPage has several transfer agreements in place with four-year colleges and universities and through the Illinois Articulation Initiative (IAI).
-For more information on specific transfer agreements, visit cod.edu/transfer
+College of DuPage has several anthropology transfer agreements in place with four-year colleges and universities to save you time, money and make the transfer process easier.

 Frequently Asked Questions

-The following are answers to frequently asked questions regarding the Anthropology program.
+Find answers to your frequently asked questions regarding the Anthropology program.

 Anthropologists work in every segment of the world's businesses from traditional roles as teachers and researchers to serving as consultants for fortune 100 companies and national governments.
 A significant number of students have found their skills in demand in the fields of management, medicine and education.